 - Mixed Media: The combination of multiple visual art forms into a single artwork (see eligibility above if your work incorporates film/video/media).

 Artists applying in the visual arts must choose only one of these categories under which they submit their work.
+Only one application per artist per award period is accepted.
 Artists who are awarded a South Arts State Fellowship are ineligible to apply for another fellowship for six years.
 The winner and finalist of the South Arts Prize may not re-apply for a period of 10 years.

 The application to the South Arts State Fellowship competition must contain: